 Department of Ecology

 Environmental Protection Agency

+Related Activities: B4

 B8.
 PCB-Free Motor Oil

 Problem Statement: Consumer motor oil can contain PCB.
 PCB in motor oil can reach the river through stormwater from improper disposal practices and from vehicles leaks and drips.
 Another source of PCB to the river is in motor oil used in 2-cycle engines, such as outboard motors.
 The use of PCB-free oil can be encouraged through market incentives, consumer education, and best management practices.